Title and statement of responsibility area

 Terms governing use, reproduction, and publication

-Fonds include 1 sound recording that is stored on 8 audio cassettes.
+Fonds include 1 sound recording that is stored on 8 audio cassettes and 1 born-digital sound recording.

 The 22 photographs located in are located in file F-111-4-0-0-2.